-- dependent children; the dependency of a child is assessed according to the State Social Support Act; - recipients of benefits from pension insurance who were awarded a benefit prior to 1 Januray1993 according to the regulations of the Czech and Slovak Federative Republic and after 31 December 1992 according to the regulations of the Czech Republic.
-For the purposes of the law, individuals according to the previous sentence are also considered to be beneficiaries in the months when they are not entitled to the payment of a benefit according to the pension insurance regulations; - recipients of family allowances;

-- women on maternity and parental leave and individuals receiving differential allowances in maternity according to the sickness insurance regulations; - jobseekers, including jobseekers who have accepted short-term employment; - individuals receiving assistance in material need and individuals jointly assessed with them under the condition that they are not in any employment or similar relations and do not carry out any independent gainful activities, are not listed in the records of jobseekers and are not recipients of an old age benefit, an invalidity benefit for level-three invalidity, a widows' or widowers' benefit or a parental benefit for a dependent child; - individuals who are dependent on the care of another entity at level II (medium dependency) or level III (high dependency) or level IV (full dependency) and the individuals caring for such individuals and individuals caring for individuals under 10 years of age who are dependent on the care of another individual at level I (slight dependency); - individuals performing basic (replacement) service in the armed forces, other service or civil service and individuals called up for military exercises; - individuals in detention or custody or individuals serving a term of imprisonment; - individuals with permanent residency in the territory of the Czech Republic who are not employees or self-employed persons and are the recipients of sickness insurance benefits; - individuals who have level-three invalidity or who have reached the age required for an old age benefit, but do not meet the further conditions for the awarding of an invalidity benefit for level-three invalidity or an old age benefit and do not have any earnings from employment or independent gainful activities and do not receive a pension from abroad or if any such pension does not exceed the amount of the minimum wage; - individuals who provide all-day personal care to at least one child up to the age of seven or to at least two children up to the age of 15.
-Only one person is considered to be such an individual, i.e. either the father or the mother of the child or the individual who has assumed the permanent foster care of the child, if they do not have any earnings from employment or from any independent gainful activities; - minors placed in educational institutions for the purpose of their upbringing and guardianship; - individuals providing long-term voluntary services at an average of at least 20 hours a calendar week upon the basis of a contract concluded with an organisation which has been accredited by the Ministry of Internal Affairs; - foreigners who have been granted a residency permit for the territory of the Czech Republic for the purpose of the provision of temporary protection according to the special legal regulation, if they have no earnings from employment or from independent gainful activities; - applicants for international protection and their children born in the territory, foreigners who have been issued a residency visa for more than 90 days for the purpose of residency and their children born in the territory, if they have no earnings from employment or from independent gainful activities.
+- Dependent children; the dependence of a child is assessed according to the State Social Support Act; - Recipients of old-age pension, recipients of benefits from pension insurance who were awarded a benefit prior to 1 January 1993 according to the regulations of the Czech and Slovak Federative Republic and after 31 December 1992 according to the regulations of the Czech Republic.
+For the purposes of the law, individuals according to the previous sentence are also considered to be beneficiaries in the months when they are not entitled to the payment of a benefit according to the pension insurance regulations; - Recipients of family allowances; - Women on maternity and parental leave and individuals receiving differential allowances in maternity according to the sickness insurance regulations; - Jobseekers, including jobseekers who have accepted short-term employment; - Individuals receiving assistance in material need and individuals jointly assessed with them under the condition that they are not in any employment or similar relations and do not carry out any independent gainful activities, are not listed in the records of jobseekers and are not recipients of an old age benefit, an invalidity benefit for level-three invalidity, a widows' or widowers' benefit or a parental benefit for a dependent child; - Individuals who are dependent on the care of another entity at level II (medium dependence) or level III (high dependence) or level IV (full dependence) and the individuals caring for such individuals and individuals caring for individuals under 10 years of age who are dependent on the care of another individual at level I (slight dependence); - Individuals performing basic (replacement) service in the armed forces, other service or civil service and individuals called up for military exercises; - Individuals in detention or custody or individuals serving a term of imprisonment; - Individuals with permanent residence in the territory of the Czech Republic who are not employees or self-employed persons and are the recipients of sickness insurance benefits; - Individuals who have level-three invalidity or who have reached the age required for an old age benefit, but do not meet the further conditions for the awarding of an invalidity benefit for level-three invalidity or an old age benefit and do not have any earnings from employment or independent gainful activities and do not receive a pension from abroad or if any such pension does not exceed the amount of the minimum wage; - Individuals who provide all-day personal care to at least one child up to the age of seven or to at least two children up to the age of 15.
+Only one person is considered to be such an individual, i.e. either the father or the mother of the child or the individual who has assumed the permanent foster care of the child, if they do not have any earnings from employment or from any independent gainful activities; - Minors placed in educational institutions for the purpose of their upbringing and guardianship; - Individuals providing long-term voluntary services at an average of at least 20 hours a calendar week upon the basis of a contract concluded with an organization which has been accredited by the Ministry of Internal Affairs;